nach der arbeit

 My role: UX, UI

 The survey consisted of 2 qualifying questions and 6 open questions.
-From 18 survey respondents, I confirmed that most participants consider themselves consumers of high-end clothing.
+From 18 survey respondents, most participants consider themselves consumers of high-end clothing.
 They typically purchase from contemporary brands like A Bathing Ape, A.P.C., Acne Studios, Carhartt, and Palace.

 While the average spending amount was $101-150 during each purchase, the frequency of shopping varied.